liquity/dev/README.md

 The amount of LQTY tokens that will be minted to rewards contract is 1.33M, and the duration of the program will be 30 days.
 If at some point the total amount of staked tokens is zero, the clock will be “stopped”, so the period will be extended by the time during which the staking pool is empty, in order to avoid getting LQTY tokens locked.
 That also means that the start time for the program will be the event that occurs first: either LQTY token contract is deployed, and therefore LQTY tokens are minted to Unipool contract, or first liquidity provider stakes UNIv2 tokens into it.

-## Liquity System Fees
+## Fluidity System Fees

-Liquity generates fee revenue from certain operations.
+Fluidity generates fee revenue from certain operations.
 Fees are captured by the LQTY token.

 A LQTY holder may stake their LQTY, and earn a share of all system fees, proportional to their share of the total LQTY staked.

-Liquity generates revenue in two ways: redemptions, and issuance of new LUSD tokens.
+Fluidity generates revenue in two ways: redemptions, and issuance of new LUSD tokens.

 Redemptions fees are paid in ETH.
 Issuance fees (when a user opens a Trove, or issues more LUSD from their existing Trove) are paid in LUSD.